What to Do in Athens, Greece: 2 Days of Ancient Archaeology

 Syntagma Square

 Meander through the National Garden—which occasionally closes during bad weather—to reach Syntagma Square.
 The central square of the city, on Sundays the Changing of the Guard occurs at 11:00 AM complete with a military band procession and the Evzones ceremonial guards in full traditional uniform wearing tsarouchia clogs topped with pom-poms.
-A less elaborate affair occurs every hour on the hour as the elite infantry unit switches posts at the Tomb of the Unknown Solider, symbolizing all Greek soldiers who died during conflict.
+A less elaborate affair occurs every hour on the hour as the elite infantry unit switches posts at the Tomb of the Unknown Soldier, symbolizing all Greek soldiers who died during conflict.

 Acropolis Museum

 Finally, a historic exhibition where your hard-earned money is well spent—the Acropolis Museum preserves the treasures of the Acropolis.
 A must-do to learn the significance of the summit before climbing the actual slopes, this is the ideal air-conditioned site to visit during the middle of the day when it's unbearable to be outside in the summer.
-Read museum placards in a flat, cool room across the three floors of original sculptures and interactive reconstructions rather than while climbing a steep, hot hill.
+Read museum placards in flat, cool rooms across three floors of original sculptures and interactive reconstructions rather than while climbing a steep, hot hill.

 Visit the Acropolis Museum before the Acropolis to gain an understanding of the remaining structures on the fortified hill, especially if you don’t book a guided tour of the latter.